Home (2009 film): Production

 Home was filmed in various stages due to the expanse of the areas portrayed.
-Taking over eighteen months to complete the film, director Yann Arthus-Bertrand and a camera man, a camera engineer and a pilot flew in a small helicopter through various regions in over fifty countries.
+Taking over eighteen months (1.5 years) to complete the film, director Yann Arthus-Bertrand and a camera man, a camera engineer and a pilot flew in a small helicopter through various regions in over fifty countries.

 The filming was done using high-definition "Cineflex" cameras which were suspended from a gyro-stabilized sphere from rails on the base of the helicopter.
 These cameras, originally manufactured for army firing equipment, reduce vibrations helping to capture smooth images, which appear as if they had been filmed from crane arms or dollies.
 After almost every flight, recordings were immediately checked to ensure they were usable.
 Raw footage totaled 488 hours.

+Filming locations

+The documentary was filmed in all of the continents of the world, including Antarctica, covering landscapes in 54 countries, which include: